pimcore/pimcore/doc/Development_Documentation/10_E-Commerce_Framework/15_Payment/10_Recurring_Payments.md

 ![Recurring Payment Good](../../img/recurring-payment-good.png)

 ## Implementation

-The following code will briefly show how to execute a recurPayment operation for a one time payment in the checkout process.
+The following code will briefly show how to perform a one time payment in the checkout process for _Wirecard Checkout Page_ (former known as Qpay).

 #### CheckoutController.php